Experts speak out about the need to amend Article 15 of the Draft Law on VAT

 For example, company A is a fertilizer manufacturer and chemical trader.
 If fertilizers are subject to 5% VAT and chemicals are subject to 10% tax, company A will not be refunded.
 Meanwhile, company B only produces fertilizers and does not do business in other industries, but is refunded.
 This would be unfair to other businesses in the same industry.

 "This will satisfy the policy requirements and the interconnected nature of VAT.
-I will also have a written proposal to the National Assembly Standing Committee on this issue" - with the passion of a person who has "worked his whole life" in Taxation, Mr. Phung emphasized.
+I will also have a written recommendation to the National Assembly Standing Committee on this issue" - with the passion of a person who has "worked his whole life" in Taxation, Mr. Phung emphasized.

 Manh Tuong - Phuong Thao - Minh Tien